-According to the quantity of domestic TEUs and total tonnage they handled, we will examine the largest sea ports in USA.
-This list of sea ports in the U.S ought to provide you with a clear picture of the facilities’ overall capability.
+According to the number of domestic TEUs and total tonnage they handled, we will examine the largest sea ports in the USA.
+This list of seaports in the U.S. ought to provide you with a clear picture of the facilities’ overall capability.
 The vast majority of global trade takes place above the waves of the enormous oceans.
-In fact, before traveling by rail and road, 90% of commodities are transported by the sea at some point.
+In fact, before travelling by rail and road, 90% of commodities are transported by sea at some point.

 Ports are the locations where the handoff between the water and land must take place carefully.
 The amount of cargo a port handles and its size both affect its economic impact.
 As a result, our ranking of the ten largest ports in North America should be viewed as a list of some of the country’s most important economic hubs.